 Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.

 Request erasure of your personal data.
 This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
 Please note however that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.
-In such a case, your data will be stored but not processed until expiration of the retention obligation.
+In such a case, your data will be stored but not processed until the expiration of the retention obligation.

-Subject to the legal basis on which the processing activity is based, you may object to processing of your personal data.
+Subject to the legal basis on which the processing activity is based, you may object to the processing of your personal data.
 Please note that in some cases, we may have compelling legitimate grounds to process your information which we need to comply with.

 Request restriction of processing of your personal data (a) if it is not accurate;(b) where processing may be unlawful but you do not want us to erase your data; (c) where you need us to hold the data even if we no longer require it; or (d) where you may have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.